sirgallo/ChanceXYZ/README.md

 ##  Determine Highest Performing Volt?

-Currently only running cash secured puts using `usdc` `Why?` --> The underlying asset is stable
+Currently only running cash secured puts using `usdc`.

+`Why?` --> The underlying asset is stable

 ```